GHDmitro/c-like-language-interpreter/readme.md

 C-Like Language Interpreter

-This program is a result of a series of projects that I had to do for the Programming Languages class taught by Professor Mohaammad Irfan in the Fall of 2014.
+This program is a result of a series of projects that I had to do for the Programming Languages class taught by Professor Mohammad Irfan in the Fall of 2014.

 -------